Why Villa Calcinaia is Essential

 Diversity is not often a word associated with the wines of Tuscany, where Sangiovese, Merlot and Cabernet Sauvignon make up 75% of the plantings.
 The domination of reds is even more acute in Chianti Classico, where for decades, winemakers pursued a singular ideal fed by point scores and the world’s love of oaky sameness in reds.

-Mercifully things have begun to turn, and in this regard, Villa Calcinaia is one of Chianti Classico’s beacons.
+Mercifully, things have begun to turn, and in this regard, Villa Calcinaia is one of Chianti Classico’s beacons.
 You would be well taken care of with a case of their annata bottling for casual weeknight meals, and a case of the riserva for longevity.
 The common thread among their red wines is grace and effective management of tannins.
 I encountered zero palate fatigue when tasting their wines.

 But one cannot live on stern, decanter-worthy red wines alone.
 Sometimes we eat fish.
 Sometimes its hot.
-Therefore, it is the playful bianco and sexy rosato that give Villa Calcinaia the edge.
+Therefore, it is the playful bianco and surprising rosato that give Villa Calcinaia the edge.
 Both wines have the personality of a welcome dinner guest: amusing, interesting and adaptable.
 Tuscany (and Chianti Classico in particular) could use a few more wineries offering a spectrum of wines such as Villa Calcinaia does.

 Originally listed: August 2019.
+Updated February 2021.

 Visiting Villa Calcinaia

 *Icons at the top appear in a hover state on certain browsers.
 Visit the main Essential Winemakers page for a key to the complete set of icons.